imgflo/imgflo-dependencies/README.md

 Naitive dependencies of [imgflo](http://github.com/jonnor/imgflo) and build-system for these.

+Releases up to version 45 were for cedar Heroku stack, later are for cedar-14.

 License
 --------
 See the individual git submodules for the licenses of the projects used.